Eye For Film >> Movies >> Don't Be Afraid Of The Dark (2010) Film Review

 Reviewed by: David Graham

-Guillermo del Toro brings one of his childhood favorites up to date for the new millennial horror crowd, gifting it to debut director Troy Nixey.
+Guillermo del Toro brings one of his childhood favourites up to date for the new millennial horror crowd, gifting it to debut director Troy Nixey.
 The original 1973 telefilm has haunted the memories of many for years, with its tale of repressed housewife Kim Darby being tormented by a group of mini-goblins she has unwittingly unleashed.

 This redo moves the action from suburbia to a sprawling country mansion, with an insular little girl trying to convince her estranged father and new step-mum that dark forces are at work.
 By applying his distinctive vision, del Toro should have been able to really bring the fear, but the changes he has made sacrifice much of the original's lingering spookiness while Nixey's overblown approach makes the film both too intense for smaller kids and not subtle enough to scare adults.